yan9qu/IntCLIP/README.md

 ### Inference

-Results on test set and validation set, output from train.py file during training
+The results of the test set and validation set, obtained from the output of the train.py file during training

--->
 ## Citation

 If you find this project useful for your research, please use the following BibTeX entry.